Jiei-720p/Jiei-720p/README.md

 - 😉 How to reach me: using your hands

 This is a just personal repository, this repository mainly contains stuff / programs that the college i am currently attending at requires us to pass.
-There are some programs / scripts / whatever, that is being uploaded here, use it however you like... or not... your choice.
+There are some programs / scripts / whatever, that I personally made that is being uploaded here, use it however you like... or not... your choice.